zuccha/rom-hack-manager/README.md

   search _Super Mario World_ and _Yoshi Island_ hacks on SMWCentral's catalogue
   directly from within the tool.

+You can check the [changelog](./CHANGELOG.txt) for an exhaustive list of changes for every version.

 ## Guide

 Instructions on how to use the tool and its features.